 Since body butter is extra thick, it’s best used on extra dry or chapped skin around your body.
 That’s why it’s so sought after in the winter time – it does a better job of combatting the cold winter winds than body lotion.

 Since body butter is thicker, it hydrates your dry and cracked skin longer than lotion.
 It can also promote elasticity over time, while helping you to avoid stretch marks during pregnancy.
 But, if your skin is sensitive to breakouts, etc., then body butter might not be something you should consider in your skincare regime.

 Which One Absorbs Into My Skin Quicker?

 Since lotion is water-based and looser in consistency than shea butter, it absorbs into your skin more quickly.
 In this way, dry skin, especially on your face, may react better to lotion because the water will doubly work to hydrate the skin.
 Many people prefer lotion at the end of the day because of the smooth consistency and the fact that there is no residue left on the skin when they are done using it.

 At the end of the day, understanding your body’s skin type is what will determine which option is better for you.
 If you have dry skin, body butter may do wonders for your body.
 Body lotion, however, will be better on most faces, especially if you are prone to clogged pores and acne.

-Here at Fragrance Oils Direct we are proud to offer a vast selection of body butters, lotions and cremes.
-From body lotions and cremes by Dionis Goat Milk to FarmHouse Fresh shea butter body and hand cremes and the popular Inis revitalising body lotion and body butter you will find it all here.
+Here at Fragrance Oils Direct we are proud to offer a vast selection of body butters, lotions and creams.
+From body lotions and hand creams by Dionis Goat Milk to the popular Inis body lotion and body butter you will find it all here.